 Having a brand new home built is an amazing experience.
 You get to pick every detail of your new place – the room sizes, the layout, the yard and everything else that you can possibly think of.

 However, how do you really make it into a home?
 Somewhere that feels lived in, comfortable, grounded and just like you?
-Ideally your home should reflect your and your family’s personality, and be a place of cherished memories, experiences and feelings.
+Ideally, your home should reflect you and your family’s personality, and be a place of cherished memories, experiences, and feelings.